btken88/blog/flexbox/flexboxBasics.md

 But what's going on with those inline elements?
 The first thing to note is that inline elements take up only the space of their content and you cannot apply width or height values to them.
 Inline elements can be given padding and margin, but notice that the padding given to the inline element doesn't change its vertical positioning - the inline element simply pushes its padding over the block element.
 Also note that inline elements can only apply margins to the left and right because they are still in the document flow.

 Inline block elements combine some features of both block elements and inline elements.
 Inline block elements can be given height, width, padding, and margin - all of which act like you would expect from a block element.
-The biggest difference here is that inline-block elements won't force following elements to a new line, so you can put multiple inline block elements next to eachother.
+The biggest difference here is that inline-block elements won't force following elements to a new line, so you can put multiple inline block elements next to each other.

 <https://codepen.io/btken88/pen/gOPmMPq>